nschonni/cordova-docs/articles/getting-started/ios-guide.md

 You can connect a device to your mac or connect one to your Windows machine.
 In both cases, you'll need a provisioning profile.
 That's just information that describes your app.
 You can either create this profile on the developer site or have XCode create it for you.

-### Set up provisioning profile by using your free Apple ID
+### Create a provisioning profile by using your free Apple ID

 With XCode 7, you can use a free Apple ID to debug on a device.
 You'll need Xcode 7 for this.
 It creates a free provisioning profile for you so that you don't have to get a developer account to debug devices.
 There are limitations.
 For example, you won't be able to submit this app to the store until you get a developer account and use that profile.
 However, if you jsut want to iteratively develop and debug without the hastle of the store.
 Link to those limitations here - [Supported Capabilities](https://developer.apple.com/library/prerelease/ios/documentation/IDEs/Conceptual/AppDistributionGuide/SupportedCapabilities/SupportedCapabilities.html#//apple_ref/doc/uid/TP40012582-CH38-SW1).